PranavMisra/Music-Player/README.md

 Music Player
-It is a music player project deeloped using HTML and CSS and is responsive to differnet screen sizes. it contains an index page and a playlist page.
+It is a responsive music player project developed using HTML and CSS. it contains an index page and a playlist page.